hyperledger/iroha/tools/swarm/README.md

 ## Note on configuration structure

-When using the `--build` option, the generated configuration will consist of a number of peer services that depend on a dummy `builder` service that only builds the image and terminates.
-The builder service is needed to avoid redundant building of the same image by every peer.
+When using the `--build` option, the first peer in the generated configuration builds the image, while the rest of the peers depend on it.
+This is needed to avoid redundant building of the same image by every peer.